redhat-partner-solutions/vse-sync-collection-tools/doc/implementing_a_collector.md

 ...
 ```

+In `collectors/announcement_collector.go` you will first need to create your reporting stuct then
-In `collectors/anouncement_collector.go` you should define your collector and aconstructor method on `CollectionConstuctor`
+you should define your collector and a constructor function which takes `CollectionConstuctor` as an argument.
 ```go
 package collectors